 Official Port of Miami Parking Lots (Recommended)

-While it is the priciest option, we recommend that cruise passengers park at the official port lots.
+While it is the priciest option, we recommend that cruise passengers simply park at the official port lots.
 Not only is it the most convenient with the ability to park right at the ship, but it is also the most reliable option we’ve found.
+There is a garage located right near each cruise terminal.

 For the convenience of parking here, be prepared to pay the price.
 Overnight parking for most terminals is $22 per night.
-Parking at Royal Caribbean’s Terminal A is $25 per night.
+Parking at Royal Caribbean’s Terminal A is $25 per night for sailings of six days or more.
+The rate is $28 per day for cruises of five days or less.

 Parking is available for oversized vehicles, but will cost extra.
 Credit cards including Visa, MasterCard, Amex, and Discover, as well as cash and traveler’s checks are accepted.
 However, debit cards are not.